iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nj.gov.covidalert___1.1.1/report.md

 > Has ANYONE on this review thread been notified of a positive Covid-19 contact?
 Anyone?
 I was encouraged to download and use this app when I was first tested in Union County.
 I checked in with my status every day, for many months.
 I have NEVER been notified of a potential Covid-19 exposure.
 As a first responder, I know that I have been within close contact with dozens of Covid-positive people.
 I have lost confidence that this is a valid weapon against the continuing pandemic.<br> :date: __2021-03-09 16:28:14__

 > Still does not work for me.
 Tried turning off WiFi & Bluetooth—no difference.
 Gives "Error 104" —totally unhelpfull.
 Uninstalling.
 For those complaining about vaccine being unavailable, well it is NJ.
 We don't do anything sensibly.
 In my area, there 3 websites (State, Atlantic Health & RWJ).
 All are unconnected, so need register on all 3—and wait.
 Seriously? 😠<br> :date: __2021-03-09 01:10:43__

-> Dumb<br> :date: __2021-03-08 19:46:31__

-> Crazy<br> :date: __2021-03-03 16:11:11__

-> Ĺeads you to believe it will let you know where to get vaccinated.
-Nj has the worst system as it relates to vaccines.
-It so simple, every area code has there own site, if you prove you live in that zip, you can get vaccinated.
-Its a no brainer, but the state has NO CLUE!!!<br> :date: __2021-03-02 01:56:28__